ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * SinglePlayer Widescreen Hack by LimblessVector
 * Infinite Lives by Link Master
 * Chaos Powers Activators by Zzetti

+## Thanks
-* Thanks to igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
+* igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
-* Thanks to LimblessVector for his work on identifying objects and his initial large memorylist
+* LimblessVector for his work on identifying objects and his initial large memorylist
-* Thanks to DonutStopGaming for ideas while function hunting
+* DonutStopGaming for ideas while function hunting
-* Thanks to TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
+* TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
-* Thanks to DeadlyFugu, Muzzarino
+* DeadlyFugu, Muzzarino
-* Thanks to Heroes Hacking Central (&Shadow)
+* Heroes Hacking Central (&Shadow)